 An unmarried applicant could be viewed by a potential employer as a distraction, especially in circumstances that the individual is of the opposite sex as the majority of other workers.
 On the other hand, an applicant that is married might be implied to have children.
 They may be denied a position based on unfair reasoning, such as being more committed to their family than work.

+There are two acts in place that protect people against disability discrimination.
+This includes the 1973 Rehabilitation Act and the 2010 Americans with Disabilities Amendments Act.
+Disability discrimination can happen in many different ways.
+It can be indirect or direct.
+Both forms of discrimination are against the law.
 A person may be wrongfully terminated, demoted, refused a job, or otherwise treated differently based on a disease or disability.
 Individuals are not required to disclose a disability to their employer, but it may be necessary when requesting special accommodations.
 The employer may be guilty of disability discrimination if they deny a request for reasonable changes, such as the addition of a wheelchair ramp.

 - Mental or psychological disorder

 The actual or assumed age of a person could disqualify their eligibility in the hiring process, or cause the employer to assume that they’re unfit for certain duties or positions.
 A younger individual is often viewed as inexperienced or likely to move on from the job quickly.
 Older candidates may be the victim of age discrimination by being denied new training, assumed to retire soon, or viewed as unappealing to younger customers.
 Although this is one of the less common workplace discrimination types existing today, there are employers that continue unfair recruitment and employment policies.

 What federal law protects older workers in San Diego from age discrimination?